-It’s important to remember that senior pets need a few adjustments to their environment to keep them feeling their best.
-Still, age is not a disease, and senior pets can and do live active, happy, and pain free lives well into their late teens and twenties.
+It’s important to remember that aging pets need a few adjustments to their environment to keep them feeling their best.
+Still, age is not a disease, and senior pets can and do live active, happy, and pain-free lives well into their late teens and twenties.
 Your veterinarian can help make this happen.

 Read on to find out how!

 When Does a Pet Become a Senior Pet?

 Generally speaking, pets enter the senior life stage at age 7.
 This varies with species and breed, however.
 We can help determine if your pet is a senior, one good reason to keep up with regular annual senior wellness exams.

 If you’ve noticed your senior pet “slowing down,” you may be chalking it up to old age.
 Just like humans, aging means that animals are more at risk for certain age-related conditions that come with an aging body.
 But solid and regular preventive care can keep them thriving and happy.